This website is designed to provide you with information regarding the financial aid process and how to apply for assistance.

 The Department of Education has issued a PIN code to all continuing financial aid recipients who filed a FAFSA for the current 2012-13 academic year.
 The PIN is used to access, complete and electronically sign the Renewal FAFSA on the web at www.fafsa.ed.gov as well as to view your federal loan history at www.nslds.ed.gov.
 Instructions on filing the Renewal FAFSA on the web will be included with your PIN mailer.
 Please be sure to save your PIN number since it can be used to view the status and results of your processed FAFSA as well as to make corrections to your Student Aid Report.

 If you have not received your PIN, or if you did not apply for financial aid for the 2012-2013 academic year but want to for 2013-2014, you can either request a PIN at www.pin.ed.gov, file a new FAFSA online at www.fafsa.ed.gov, or file a paper FAFSA.
-Paper FAFSA's are available at the Financial Aid Office.
+Paper FAFSA's be obtained from the U.S. Dept. of Education by calling 1-800-4FEDAID.
 To prevent delays, please designate USD School of Law (code G06976) as recipient for the processed forms.

 The priority filing date for the FAFSA is March 1, 2013 ; this means the Central Processor must receive your application on or before this date if you wish priority consideration for programs that have limited funding.